 There can be no assurance that the Company's dealers and customers will maintain levels of inventory or patterns of build and liquidation timing in accordance with the Company's predictions or past history.
-As of December 31, 2021, certain dealers' inventory of the Company's CAD/CAM products in the United States was higher than at the end of the prior year, by approximately \$50 million.
-These higher levels of dealer inventory are due to lower-than-expected retail sales in the fourth quarter, as well as timing-related purchases by dealers due primarily to incremental pricing incentives in the second half of the year, and are likely to pose headwinds to the Company's net sales for these products in 2022.
+As of December 31, 2021, certain dealers' inventory of the Company's CAD/CAM products was higher than at the end of the prior year, by approximately \$50 million.
+These higher levels of dealer inventory are due to lower-than-expected retail sales in the fourth quarter and may pose headwinds to the Company's net sales for these products in 2022.